 A signal is put forth, returns, is put forth again, and so on infinitum.

-Over the years I’ve been drawn to the correlations between acoustic feedback loops and those which shape cultural, political or religious perceptions.
+Over the years I’d been drawn to the correlations between acoustic feedback loops and those which shape cultural, political or religious perceptions.

 An idea is broadcast – usually by a group of leaders – which initiates the feedback loop.